 Hopefully you have a good grasp of the foundations of colour theory, so good luck in your projects!
 Let us know how you get on!

 If you need help with colour choices for you website or marketing material, take a look at our Website Design Services.
-Or if you're creating a brand for the first time, why not take a look at some of the companies we've helped with branding and logo design.
+Or if you're creating a brand for the first time, why not take a look at some of the companies we've helped with their new website design.